dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/typography.md

 ms.assetid: e4ef38db-b7d1-4bda-87ab-8bb738440ddc
 ---
 # Typography
-[!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] includes support for rich presentation of text content.
-Text in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] is rendered using Microsoft ClearType, which enhances the clarity and readability of text. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] also supports OpenType fonts, which provide additional capabilities beyond those defined by the TrueType® format.
+WPF is rendered using Microsoft ClearType, which enhances the clarity and readability of text.
+WPF also supports OpenType fonts, which provide additional capabilities beyond those defined by the TrueType® format.

 ## In This Section
  [Typography in WPF](typography-in-wpf.md)